-- PLE are voting members of the Racial Equity Committee, Project Review Committee, System Performance Committee, and CoC Board. - PLE fill roles as Racial Equity Liaisons appointed to committees within the CoC to carry forward centering racial equity initiatives within the scope of each committee. - PLE are members of the CORE HUD Equity team and have developed organizational priorities of replacing the VI-SPDAT and increasing access points, referrals, and placements into housing for BIPOC. - The PLE CORE HUD Team developed a single adult assessment that will be piloted with the goal of replacing the VI-SPDAT by the third quarter of 2023. - The PLE cohort completed Housing Problem Solving (HPS) Training, are official HPS trainers for the Sacramento CoC, and were compensated at a rate of \$50/hour for training participation.
-As trainers, they will be compensated at a competitive training consulting rate.
+- PLE are voting members of the Racial Equity Committee, Project Review Committee, System Performance Committee, and CoC Board. - PLE fill roles as Racial Equity Liaisons appointed to committees within the CoC to carry forward centering racial equity initiatives within the scope of each committee. - PLE are members of the CORE HUD Equity team and have developed organizational priorities of replacing the VISPDAT and increasing access points, referrals and placements into housing for BIPOC communities. - The PLE CORE HUD Team developed a single adult assessment that will be piloted with the goal of replacing the VISPDAT by the third quarter of 2023. - The PLE cohort completed Housing Problem Solving (HPS) Training, are official HPS trainers for the Sacramento CoC, and are compensated at a rate of \$50/hour.
 The program design was successful in aiding our community to walk through the process of HPS using an equitable, human centered, and trauma informed approach to prevent and divert entering homelessness.
 Four additional providers agreed to become HMIS certified and Problem-Solving Access Point (PSAP) sites.
-This model of training PLE to become facilitators, consultants, and trainers will be utilized in CoC workshops moving forward due to its success. - PLE engage in regular community outreach and peer to peer recruitment to grow the cohort.
+This model of training PLE to become facilitators, consultants, and trainers will be utilized in many CoC Training Workshops moving forward due to its success. - PLE engage in regular community outreach and peer to peer recruitment to grow the cohort.